 While raising the profile of aging research, researchers and academics recognized an imminent need for specialized aging education.

-From September 2012 to March 2013, a needs assessment was conducted to determine if a certificate in Aging at York University was needed.
+Over the course of six months, a needs assessment was conducted to determine if a certificate in Aging at York University was needed.
 105 full-time students in the Faculty of Health responded to survey questions and 8 stakeholders participated in a semi-structured interview.
 80% of students responded with a strong need for a certificate in aging.
 60% of those students responded that they would have undertaken a certificate had it been available during their time at York University or knew of someone who would be interested in a certificate in aging.

 Academic and key stakeholders agreed that certificate was needed.
 The certificate would provide a focus on a specific skill set with an aging knowledge base to provide leadership and management on aging related initiatives such as individuals aging at home and provision of respite and education to caregivers with a focus on prevention and proactive health care.